ratwolfzero/Quaternion_3D_Rotation/README.md

 While **SLERP** (Spherical Linear Interpolation) is often used to interpolate smoothly between two orientations — such as keyframes in animation or robotic motion planning — it is not used here, since this animation uses continuous incremental rotation updates.

 SLERP Note:
-SLERP is commonly used when you need smooth transitions between two known orientations, such as in keyframe animation or robotic joint planning.

 SLERP smoothly interpolates between quaternions along the shortest 4D arc.
 Due to the double-covering property (where q and −q represent the same 3D rotation), SLERP ensures the shortest path by negating one quaternion if their dot product is negative.